 Women with OSA tend to be more obese with lower AHI than men.

 Women are more likely to be prescribed prescription medications (such as antidepressants) rather than a sleep study for further testing.

-- Men are less likely to be observant to their bed-partner's sleep disturbances than women are.
+- Men are less likely to be observant of their bedpartner's sleep disturbances than women are.
 Many men who seek treatment for OSA only do so because of concern by their bed-partner.

-How can women get properly diagnosed for sleep apnea?
+How can women get properly diagnosed with sleep apnea?

 "In addition to menopausal status and drug failure, clinicians need to be aware of the tendency to diagnose based on gender stereotypes, " Says Dr. Randazzo, "How women answer questions may mislead the clinician to assume the problem is insomnia be

-cause they report how they feel when they are trying to get to sleep makes it sound like insomnia instead of sleep apenea."
+cause they report how they feel when they are trying to get to sleep makes it sound like insomnia instead of sleep apnea."

 Here are some symptoms and risk factors typical of women with sleep apnea.

 Snoring (even light snoring).

 Full or partial cessations of breathing during sleep